Prisoner-of-war camp: Conditions in Japanese camps

-In the lead up to the Second World War, Japan had engaged in several conflicts aimed at expanding its empire, most notably the Second Sino-Japanese War.
+In the lead-up to the Second World War, Japan had engaged in several conflicts aimed at expanding its empire, most notably the Second Sino-Japanese War.
 Although maintaining its neutrality at the outbreak of war in Europe, in 1941 the Japanese military launched surprise attacks on Hong Kong, Singapore, Thailand, the Philippines, and Pearl Harbor, which had brought the United States into the war on the side of the Allies.
 In 1942, after they had captured Hong Kong from the British, the Japanese established several prisoner-of-war camps in Kowloon to house Allied prisoners of war.

 Believing it was shameful to be captured alive in combat, the Japanese ran their prisoner-of-war camps brutally, with many Allied prisoners of war dying in them.
 The Japanese field army code included a "warrior spirit", which stated that an individual must calmly face death.
 Those who disobeyed orders would be sentenced to death via decapitation, usually carried out by the katana of Japanese officers.
-The sword was seen as a symbol of wisdom and perseverance to the Japanese, and they perceived that it was an honor to die by it.
+The sword was seen as a symbol of wisdom and perseverance to the Japanese; they perceived death by it as an honor.

 A triple-censored mail from Arklow, Ireland to an Irish prisoner of war in Japanese-occupied Malaya.
 The mail is covered with Irish, British and Japanese censorship.